StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 So by applying these principles to the objects of my site I can group them as follows:

 ***index.html***
-* An overview of the comapny and the main product i.e. the tour.
+* An overview of the company and the main product i.e. the tour.
 * A text area with link to entice the user to explore the full tour itinerary.
 * A text area with link to entice the user to explore the full list of options available to customise the tour.
 * A testimonial section to help build trust with the user.